What are some of the fastest and most cost-effective ways to host a WordPress website?

 Vultr is a well-known VPS provider out there.
 VPS is the abbreviation for Virtual Private Server.
-A VPS can be used to host all kind of applications.
+A VPS can be used to host all kinds of applications.
 Basically, you’re renting a small computer on the internet.

-High Frequency Compute Specs
+High-Frequency Compute Specs

-A little geek-alert out here!
+In the meantime, a little geek-alert out here!
 It’s time to talk about specs.
 So, what are the actual specifications for the High-Frequency compute line?